 We are yet to find two caravan parks or campgrounds with the same systems or connections in just under 6 months of full-time travel!

-7. Hose connections
+7. Hose Connections

 Purchase or create your own water tank filling device.
 This one is made of food grade hose and brass tap fittings.

-8. Water filling thingy
+8. Water Filling Device

 A good wheel bin bag is a great solution to pack out your rubbish.

-9. Wheel bin bag
+9. Wheel Bin Bag

 Getting up to your solar panels to keep them clean is really important, so a ladder is a must-have.